 To tackle the major challenges we knew we would face on our journey to a new, physical, worldwide product—shipping to 87 countries—we needed to deploy tools that would allow us to work in the best possible way.
 We also needed technology to help us overcome barriers we would face in getting Kano to market.
 Here are a few ways G Suite helped us overcome our challenges.

 1. Developing an idea into a company, from anywhere in the world

 The idea for Kano started in Google Docs, quite literally, right at the very beginning of our journey.
 I was in the U.K. and my other co-founder, Yonatan, was in Israel so we wrote the story of our business in Docs, commenting back and forth frequently.
 Then, we would get on Hangouts to discuss the ideas.
 This went on all night, and by the next day we had a beautiful launch plan.
-Google Apps helped us overcome geographic barriers from the outset, enabling us to work from anywhere and reach early collaborators and advisors from the U.K., U.S. and Israel.
+G Suite helped us overcome geographic barriers from the outset, enabling us to work from anywhere and reach early collaborators and advisors from the U.K., U.S. and Israel.
 All our collective ideas melded together in one living, breathing document, taking Kano from concept to company.

 2. Selecting a collaboration platform to supercharge our product development